Offer To Connect (Solar Panel Update)

 2 – IESO Application

 The independent electricity system operator is in charge of Ontario’s current and future power.
-So they are in charge if your can supply any power in Ontario.
+So they are in charge if your system can supply any power in Ontario.
 They only allow a certain amount of microfit systems per year.
 Fortunately for us we made the cut!
 Very cool website as it shows Ontario’s current power demands and where the electricity comes from.
 Check it out The next one is the big one, it could make or break us

 3 – LDC Application